transloadit/uppy/website/src/docs/uppy.md

 ### `uppy.setState(patch)`

-Update Uppy's internal state.
+Update Uppy’s internal state.
 Usually, this method is called internally, but in some cases it might be useful to alter something directly, especially when implementing your own plugins.

 Uppy’s default state on initialization: